jivansanpe/OFGCAPP/README.md

 ### Installing

 * Open your code editor and go to the folder of your choice.

-* Install php composer in the project folder or globally.
+* Install php composer in this project folder or globally.

 * Install the laravel installer in this project folder or globally.

 * Clone this project.

-* Create a MySQL Schema called "ofgcapp" and set the .env of the backend folder properly.
+* Create a MySQL Schema called "ofgcapp" and set the .env of the backend folder properly (ports, mysql password, etc).

 * Execute npm install.

 * Enjoy!

 ### Executing OFGCAPP